code-adi56/Node-red-Mqtt--example/README.md

 # Node-red-Mqtt--example
-Temperature data logger dashboard for temprature and humidity monitoring
+Temperature data logger dashboard for temprature and humidity monitoring containing tabs to explore to main dashboard and device page and data streams through mqtt node.